wdbacker/qewd-cos/README.md

 ## Use

-In your QEWD handler module, you can easily use this qewd-cos module to call your own extrinsic functions in Caché:
+In your QEWD handler module, you can easily use this qewd-cos module to call your own extrinsic functions in Caché using ```doIscFunction(iscFunction, params, self, session)```:

 ```javascript
 var qcos = require('qewd-cos');